 ASTRA stands for Access to Systems, Tools, Resources and Application.
 ASTRA is an access management service that stores authorization information about who can use a variety of UW administrative applications and other resources.

 DAC stands for Data Access Control*.
 The DAC is a SQL database that dynamically protects UW enterprise data through security settings defined for each database, table, and column.
-Data custodians, or their delegates, determine which roles should have access to specific columns of data, and these security definitions are stored in the DAC.
+Data Domain Councils, or their Primary Sub-Domain Steward, determine which roles should have access to specific columns of data, and these security definitions are stored in the DAC.

 SMAT stands for Security Metadata Admin Tool*.
 The SMAT is a web‐based front end for writing security definitions to the DAC.
-Data custodians or their delegates use the SMAT to grant DMC roles table-level access or to restrict access to specific columns in an EDW table.
+Data Domain Councils or their Primary Sub-Domain Stewards use the SMAT to grant DMC roles table-level access or to restrict access to specific columns in an EDW table.